 Working with pipelines

-- a logical keyidentifier of maximum 32 char (required)
+- a logical keyidentifier of maximum 32 characters (required)

 - a link to a template (required)